red-green-coding/red-green-coding.github.io/_drafts/testing_objectmapper_constructor.md

 unintentional coupling between test and production code to creep into the codebase.

-In addition, people often tend to follow the advice to have one test per unit (e.g., class, function), which can lead to tight coupling, too.
+In addition, people often tend to follow the advice to have one test per unit (e.g., class, function), which can lead to tight coupling, as then the structure of the tests mirrors the structure of the code too closely.

 To improve the design, we will hide the implementation details by removing the mapper parameter from the constructor.
 Instead, we create the mapper inside our class.
-Alternatively, we could reference a shared, static instance.
+Alternatively, we could reference a shared, static instance if we need to be sure to use a similiarily configured mapper in multiple places.

 {% highlight java %}
 public class MyService4 {